Corporate Bonds Vs. Securitised Debt Instruments (SDI): Which Is A Better Alternative Investment?

 Considerations For Investors

-The Indian securitisation market is growing rapidly, as loan securitisation volumes in the final quarter of FY 2022 increased by 50%, reaching more than INR 50,000 crore.
+The Indian securitisation market is growing rapidly, as loan securitisation volumes in the final quarter of FY 2022 increased by 50%, reaching more than INR 50,000 crore2.
 Microfinance loans are emerging as a popular asset segment due to the fintech revolution in India.
 Compared to other developed economies, this contribution is much lower.
 The Sarfaesi Act, 2002, promotes the securitisation of NPAs regulated by RBI guidelines.

 The SDIs provide better yield with low market correlations for investors.
 Since retail investors can also diversify their portfolios with SDI, there is a need to evaluate multiple factors before investing: